maggiemachuca/security-baseline-enforcement/README.md

 | Remediation Tool | PowerShell (Admin)           |
 | Network Config   | Shared virtual network (VNet) with private IPs |

+## Preparation:

+Before scanning or remediating the system, I performed the following steps to prepare the lab environment:

+- Deployed two Azure VMs:
+  - **Windows 10 Pro** (system with intentional misconfigurations)
+  - **Ubuntu 22.04** (scanner machine running Nessus Essentials)

+- Created a **shared virtual network** so the scanner could reach the target via private IP

+- Installed **Nessus Essentials** on Ubuntu using the correct `.deb` package

+---
+## Scenario:

+During an internal security audit, a Windows 10 Pro workstation image was found being used across several internal machines.
+This image had originally been deployed by IT for temporary contractor workstations but had never gone through formal security hardening or baseline validation.

+I was tasked with scanning the system, identifying compliance gaps, and remediating misconfigurations based on best practices aligned to NIST 800-53 and the RMF control assessment step (Step 4).

+The goal was to bring the system into compliance with internal hardening standards, while also documenting the before/after states for audit reporting and future automation planning.

 ---

 ## 🚨 Initial Vulnerability Scan (Before Hardening)